ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Mostly cloudy, with a low around 68.
-Southeast wind around 3 mph.<br></div>
+         <h3>Overnight</h3>Partly cloudy, with a low around 68.
+South wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of rain showers between 11am and 1pm, then a chance of showers and thunderstorms between 1pm and 5pm, then a slight
+         <h3>Friday</h3>A chance of showers and thunderstorms between 1pm and 3pm, then a chance of showers and thunderstorms between 3pm and 5pm,
-         chance of showers and thunderstorms.
+         then a slight chance of showers and thunderstorms.
 Partly sunny.
 High near 86, with temperatures falling to around 82 in the afternoon.
-         South southeast wind 3 to 8 mph.
-Chance of precipitation is 50%.<br></div>
+South wind 1 to 8 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">